Manasvi-odd-human/Samvaad/README.md

 - Can be powered by Ollama.
 - Built with React.
 - Utilizes ollama javaScript library.
 - Built with privacy in mind.
+- Connects with Mirrora (Open Source app for emotion journaling)